atcollab/at/docs/p/variables_parameters.md

 variable classes referring to scalar attributes of lattice elements:
 - an {py:class}`~.element_variables.ElementVariable` is associated to an element object, and acts on all occurences of this object.
-But it will not affect any copy, neither shallow or deep, of the original object,
+But it will not affect any copy, neither shallow nor deep, of the original object,
 - a {py:class}`.RefptsVariable` is not associated to an element object, but to an element location in a {py:class}`.Lattice`.
 It acts on any copy of the initial lattice.
 A *ring* argument must be provided to the *set* and *get* methods to